towersvault/shinpokered/README.md

 	- Won't mess up your hall of fame
   - If defeated, it will set a non-key item in the sixth bag slot to a quantity of 99
   - Win or lose, you must do the "Old Man" process again to reactivate the encounter
+- New Game Plus has been added (still experimental)
+  - Activated under these conditions:
+    - Must have an existing non-corrupt game save on-file
+	- Must have beaten the elite 4 in the on-file save
+	- Press and hold SELECT while choosing the New Game option
+	- A jingle will play to indicate NG+ has activated and the SELECT button can now be released
+  - Preserves ONLY the following information (your current party will be lost):
+    - Boxed pokemon
+	- Play clock
+	- Pokedex seen/owned registry
+	- Hall of Fame (experimental)
+	- Option screen selections
+  - A new trainer ID and hash is generated, so boxed pokemon are permanently treated as traded pokemon

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):